TheDeanLab/CI2023/README.md

 > Activities: Activate an environment, clone a repo with a pyproject, build it, something that already exists.
 	Make our own repo on GitHub, specify some dependencies that need to be used, and they should create a pytoml thing, organize the repo, and make a push.

-4. Code Organization Strategies – Dushyant
+4. Code Organization Strategies
 - Organizational Strategies for repos: src/ test/ docs/
 - Model View Controller

-5. Collaborative Development Workflows – Dushyant
+5. Collaborative Development Workflows
 - Strategies for efficient collaboration using Git.
 - Working with remote repositories and managing pull requests.
 -  Techniques to maintain code quality.
 > Activities:	Upload individual files to Git.
 Place code in calculator appropriate folder (src/ test/ docs/ or MVC)

 ### Day 2
-1. Pre-commit Hooks, Linters, Code Formatters – Dushyant
+1. Pre-commit Hooks, Linters, Code Formatters
 - Utilizing pre-commit hooks to enforce coding standards and maintain code quality.
 - Clean codes
 > Activities: Set up Ruff locally.
-Set up a pre-commit hook to run Ruff and Black (code formatter) and install it 	Push a commit.
+Set up a pre-commit hook to run Ruff and Black (code formatter) and install it.
+Push a commit.

-2. Unit Testing and Test-Driven Development (TDD) – Zach
+2. Unit Testing and Test-Driven Development (TDD)
 - Importance of unit testing in software development.
 - Writing effective unit tests using Python's testing frameworks.
 - incorporating test-driven development principles into the development process
 > Activities:	Write some unit tests on calculator evaluation

-3. Introduction to continuous integration and its benefits – Zach
+3. Introduction to continuous integration and its benefits
 - Different types of continuous integration tools.
 - Unit tests.

-4. Setting up CI pipelines using popular tools on GitHub – Zach
+4. Setting up CI pipelines using popular tools on GitHub
 - Pytest
 - Codecov
 - Unit testing CI
 > Activities: Setup GitHub Actions on the repo.

-5. Public-facing documentation – Zach
+5. Public-facing documentation
 - Sphinx/Compiled numpy doc
 > Activities: Setup Sphinx to github pages.
 Numpy doc.
 GitHub actions for doc creation.

-6. Stable releases – Dushyant
+6. Stable releases
 - Versioning, stable DOIs, tag that you can always go back to for a publication.
 > Activities: We will try to import corrupted code and students will try to fix it (or potentially catch error with unit tests in the pull request?)